RobThree/NGeoNames/README.md

         .OrderBy(p => p.Name);
 ```

-Again, **please note** that `Read<Something>` methods return an `IEnumerable<T>`.
+Again, **please note** that `Read<Something>` methods return an `IAsyncEnumerable<T>`.
 Whenever you want to access the data more than once you will probably want to call `.ToArray()` or similar to materialize the data into memory.
 The `GeoFileReader` class has two static method (`ReadBuiltInContinents()` and `ReadBuiltInFeatureClasses()`) that can be used to use built-in values for continents and [feature codes](http://www.geonames.org/export/codes.html) which are not provided by geonames.org as downloadable files.
 You can, however, craft your own files for this purpose and use the `ReadContinents()` and `ReadFeatureClasses()` if you want to specify your own values / update built-in values (should `NGeoNames`'s values be outdated for example).

 You can also add your own entities and, as long as you provide a parser for it, use the `GeoFileReader` class to read/parse files for these entities as well: